 Thomas Jefferson was serving as ambassador to France at the time and refused to be alarmed by Shays’ Rebellion.
 He argued in a letter to James Madison on January 30, 1787 that occasional rebellion serves to preserve freedoms.
 “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is its natural manure.”
 In contrast, George Washington had been calling for constitutional reform for many years, and he wrote in a letter to Henry Lee, “Let us have a government by which our lives, liberties, and properties will be secured, or let us know the worst at once.”

 Shortly after Shays’ Rebellion broke out, delegates from five states met in Annapolis, Maryland from September 11-14, 1786, and they concluded that vigorous steps were needed to reform the federal government, but they disbanded because of a lack of full representation and authority, calling for a convention of all the states to be held in Philadelphia in May 1787.

 The United States: An Open Ended History is a free online history textbook adapted and expanded upon from open sources.
 Its chapters are designed to address most state standards, splitting the difference between overarching themes, concise summary, and the kinds of vivid, personal details that make history memorable to the average student – a balance that seems surprisingly hard to find even in expensive textbooks from the big corporations.
 Please use and share freely – to supplement or replace what you have at hand.
-This book is a work in progress, developed over the course of the 2018-2019 school year for use in my own courses.

 The Cold War split the temporary wartime alliance against Nazi Germany, leaving the Soviet Union and the United States as two superpowers with profound economic and political differences.